-Similarly, the meaning and scope of the second term under the State's Declaration is indistinct.
+The Commission also submits that the meaning and scope of the second term under the State's Declaration is likewise indistinct.
 Indeed, it is doubtful whether it is a reservation to jurisdiction at all, since it refers to the effects of a judgment of the Court under domestic law rather than restriction upon the Court's jurisdiction to hear and determine a case.
 One cannot decide whether a court has jurisdiction by regard to what the possible effect of the judgment may be.
-Further, the judgments of the Honorable Court are directed to the State as a State Party to the Convention and not to any private citizen, and it is therefore difficult to see that any judgment could infringe or abolish any existing rights and duties of the private citizen.
-As to any judgment creating a right or duty, it could not do so unless the State's Constitution were amended to made the Honorable Court's judgments self-executing.
+Further, the judgments of the Honorable Court are directed to the State as a State Party to the Convention and not to any private citizen, and it is therefore difficult to see that any judgment could infringe or abolish any existing rights and duties of a private citizen.
+As to any judgment creating a right or duty, it could not do so as a matter of domestic law unless the State's Constitution were amended to make the Honorable Court's judgments self-executing.
 Insofar as the second term in the declaration may be directed at the rights afforded under the Convention itself, it is apparent that the principal purpose of recourse to an international tribunal is to provide additional safeguards and redress to citizens where domestic law has not provided for them.
-In this regard, the State has not purported to take any reservations to Article i or 2 of the Convention, and further, has made no reservation to the competence of the Commission to act on complaints under the Convention.
+In this regard, the State has not purported to take any reservations to Articles 1 or 2 of the Convention, and further, has made no reservation to the competence of the Commission to act on complaints under the Convention.

-Multiple meanings can therefore be ascribed to the terms of the State's declaration.
-In these circumstances, the Commission first submits that the Honorable Court should interpret the terms conjunctively as concerning the non-self-executing nature under the State's domestic law of the Court's judgments and therefore as having a meaning that does not deprive the Court of jurisdiction to hear and determine the present Application.
-Alternatively, to the extent that the terms are interpreted to deprive the Court of jurisdiction, the terms should be considered excessively vague and ambiguous for this purpose, incompatible with Articles 62 and 75 of the Convention and its object and purpose, and therefore impermissible.
+Multiple meanings can therefore be ascribed to both of the terms in the State's declaration.
+As a consequence, the Honorable Court must determine whether each term can and should be given effect according to one particular meaning or whether the terms are incapable of a proper interpretation consistent with the object and purpose of the Convention and are therefore impermissible.
+In this regard, the Commission first submits that the Honorable Court should interpret the terms conjunctively as concerning the non-self-executing nature under the State's domestic law of the Court's judgments and therefore as having a meaning that does not deprive the Court of jurisdiction to hear and determine the present Application.
+Alternatively, to the extent that the terms are interpreted to deprive the Court of jurisdiction to hear and determine the present Application, the terms should be considered excessively vague and ambiguous for this purpose, incompatible with Articles 62 and 75 of the Convention and its object and purpose, and therefore impermissible.